ADAning/animal-well-flute/README.md

 ### Coming Soon

 - [x] **Expanded Song Library**: More pre-converted songs will be added to the library.
 Community contributions for new songs are highly encouraged!
-- [ ] **Jianpu Auto Importer**: This feature parses an image of a numbered jianpu, converting it into the project's standard .yaml song format.
-Typically, only minor modifications are needed to make the song playable.
+- [x] **Jianpu Auto Importer(Experimental)**: This feature parses an image of a numbered jianpu, converting it into the project's standard .yaml song format.
+Typically, only minor modifications are needed to make the song playable. **Only support Gemini and Doubao now.**
 - [ ] **GUI Support**: A simple interactive interface that allows users to select songs and set parameters.

 ## How It Works